Lennie Peters: Eyesight

-Peters had complete loss of sight in both of his eyes, however he has an unusual way of doing so as instead of being born with an illness that means he is already blind from birth or a disease that gradually destroys his vision over time, Peters instead was born with full vision but lost sight in both eyes during two separate occasions during his childhood:
+Peters had complete loss of sight in each eye, caused by two separate incidents during his childhood:

 His left eye was blinded in a car crash when he was five years old.
 His right eye was blinded during an incident when he was sixteen in the summer of 1948 when a gang of hooligans threw stones at him while he was sunbathing, Peters stood up and politely asked the gang to stop, which led to one of them throwing a brick in his face; while in hospital the doctors informed him that his right eye's vision could be saved however when Lennie saw an old man on his ward who was about to fall out of his bed, he quickly stood up to save him, but unfortunately the strain of doing this detached the retina in the eye, and he permanently lost sight in that eye (the old man died the next day).

 Personal life

-Peters met his wife, Sylvia, at a night club.
+Peters met his wife, Sylvia, at a nightclub.
 They were married and had two children.
 Lennie was the uncle to Charlie Watts, drummer for The Rolling Stones.
 Peters died from bone cancer in October 1992.

 On 3 August 2005, Peters' daughter, Lisa Sullivan, was murdered by her boyfriend, Terry Game, after strangling her at a caravan park in Walton-on-the-Naze; she was 41.